Home » Octopus Flux Tariff

 Flux tariff for solar and battery storage

-Octopus Flux has 3 rate periods and one standing charge.
+Octopus Flux has 3 rate periods and one standing charge covering import and export, making it unique.

 1. Super cheap rates between 02:00 – 05:00 every day, when you can top up your battery with any extra energy you may need.